ldirer/ldirer.github.io/_posts/2018-02-19-deploy_app_docker.md

 The volume overwrites it and allows us to edit code on our machine and to have the changes reflected in the container.

 At this point you might wonder why we copied the code into the image during the `build`.
-This is because the volume is only for development purposes and we will want to use the same image for production.
+This is because the volume is only for development purposes and we will want to use the same dockerfile for production.

 # Adding a database